Having an exhibition at

 Processing of Applications

-The entire year’s exhibition program is evaluated as a whole, taking into account any exhibitions that may have already been selected.
-The committee is responsible for curating a program that showcases photographic art in various techniques, with diverse contributors represented as much as possible.
+The entire year’s exhibition programme is evaluated as a whole, taking into account any exhibitions that may have already been selected.
+The committee is responsible for curating a programme that showcases photographic art in various techniques, with diverse contributors represented as much as possible.
 The evaluation is guided by the values and strategy of the The Association of Photographic Artists, as well as the Equality and non-discrimination plan 2021–2024 of the Finnish Artists’ Association.

 Exhibition applications are evaluated through peer review.
-A matrix is used to assist in the evaluation process.
+A matrix is used to assist the evaluation process.
 All individuals involved in the evaluation work are subject to impartiality practices.
 All applicants are personally notified of the exhibition committee’s decision via email or text message.
 Decisions for the spring season are aimed to be communicated before Midsummer, and decisions for the autumn season are communicated by Christmas.

 The exhibition committee may grant a new exhibition slot at Photographic Gallery Hippolyte when there has been a gap of 5 years between the artist’s previous exhibition or participation and the applied-for exhibition slot.

-Note!
-Please carefully review the content of this page and the application instructions before submitting your application.
+NOTE: Please carefully review the content of this page and the application instructions before submitting your application.

 Photos of the spaces at Hippolyte: